rraciti97/portfolio/README.md

 # 👋 Hi, I'm Riccardo!

 Welcome to my portfolio!
-I work in **CRM, Email Marketing, and Retention**, with experience in customer loyalty strategies and digital tools to enhance the customer experience.
+I work in **CRM, Retention and Email Marketing & Lifecycle**, with experience in customer loyalty strategies and digital tools to enhance the customer experience.

 ---